 European Human Rights Moot Court Competition (EHRMCC)

 Given ELSA’s truly international character, partaking in the European Human Rights Moot Court Competition appeared to us to be especially important.
 Not only did this competition give its participants the unique opportunity to strengthen their mooting and oral skills but once again stressed ELSA’s involvement in academic projects.
 The competition was announced, a recruitment session held, and a team of 4 fellow students created.
 It was our great pleasure that professor Stephen Bowen from the British Institute of Human Rights was willing to coach our team.
 Their collaboration was highly effective and they proceeded to prepare a written submission on a fictitious case.
-The team submitted their work on the 15th January 2018 and is now awaiting results.
+The team submitted their work on the 15th January 2018.
 In light of the vast interest of both law and non-law students in the competition, the AA team decided to get involved in two subsequent moot court competitions.
 Both the moot court competition on the WTO and the London Human Rights Moot Court Competition were popular projects, received enthusiastically by the student body.